 Caldera in Santorini Island

 The Greek island group of Santorini is most famous for its still active volcano.
 Exactly the eruption of this volcano created thousands of years ago the stunning cliffs which are so typical for Thira (which is the official name for Santorini).

 It also created the enormous lagoon around which the islands of Santorini are situated.
 This spectacular volcanic eruption caused part of the island to sink into the sea, creating a caldera or crater filled with water with a depth of four hundred meters.

 The biggest island, Santorini, bears the same name as the island group.
 Here you find the capital Fira on the highest point of the cliff, looking out over the caldera in Santorini.

-If you wonder where to stay in Santorini you can choose between the famous, busy towns of Oia and Fira or for a more quiet alternative like Santorini’s Akrotiri village.
-The famous Akrotiri excavations in Santorini of the ancient Minoan city of Akrotiri, are only two kilometers away.
+If you wonder where to stay in Santorini you can choose between the famous busy towns of Oia and Fira.
+You can also opt for a more quiet alternative like around the Akrotiri village.
+The famous Akrotiri ruins of the ancient Minoan city of Akrotiri are only two kilometers away.